swissChili/ez-web/README.md

   on $route is made with HTTP method $method
 - `Router::get`, `post`, `put`, etc, all the HTTP methods have helper functions that work like `route()` but without the `$method` argument
+- `Router::failure($func)` Calls $func if no path was matched yet.
+  Call after all route handlers to handle a 404.
 - `Templates::__construct($path)` set $path as the base path for templates
 - `Templates::render($name, $args)` Render template named $name with $args